blockchain/coin-definitions/README.md

 ### Tokens in other chains

-On top of the Ethereum ERC20s that live in `erc20-tokens.json`, we also include tokens for Polygon, Binance and Tron.
+On top of the Ethereum ERC20s that live in `erc20-tokens.json`, we also include tokens for other EVM-like chains.
 In every case, the final file is generated according to the rules described in "ERC-20 Tokens List", with the appropriate chain in each case:

  - Original assets from `assets/blockchains/<chain>/assets/`
  - Extensions from `extensions/blockchains/<chain>/assets/`